jstabille/surfs_up/README.md

 ## Overview

 The purpose of this project is to analyze weather data using SQLite to see if it is worth openning a surf shop on Oahu.

 ## Results

 The results of this analysis are comprised from looking at annual temperature data from the months of June and December.

-### June Takeaways
+### June

 1. The average temperature is 74.94 degrees fahrenheit
 2. The minimum temperature is 64 degrees fahrenheit